umaarora/CENPA-ChIP/README.md

 ChIP_k-mer_Analysis.Rmd: Scripts to process files for the analyses represented in Figures 3-4 and Supplemental Figures S4-S7.
 These are using data from replicates combined together.

-ChIP_k-mer_analysis_replicates.Rmd: Script used to run stylo analysis on replicates individually.
+ChIP_k-mer_analysis_replicates.Rmd: Script used to process files for the replicates individually.
 Analyses were run on individual replicates but not included in the manuscript.

 Stylo_091321.Rmd: Script used to run stylo analysis on all replicates combined, replicates separated, and bootstrap analysis.